Using the management system

 $ git init

-Then commit our experiment:
+Then add and commit our experiments:

 $ git add mgmt_tutorial.py